MechbioIISc/robust-sunflower-daafc/content/pages/about.md

         media_width: fifty
       - title: Sindhu M.
         subtitle: PhD Student
-        content: |
+        content: >
-          Hi, I have recently joined the EMBRG team.
+          Hi, I completed an Intl MSc(Hons) in Biological Sciences from BITS-Pilani (2017-2021) and have joined the EMBRG as a PhD student in August 2021.
+My research interest lies in cell biology broadly, and I will be working on Epithelial Defense Against Cancer.
+I also enjoy running, chess, poetry and reading.
         image: /images/0206_155000.jpg
         image_alt: People in a conference room
         media_position: left